williamgilpin/howto/osx_bugs.md

 	ls -a /Volumes/Library/StartupItems

-For example, remove the old KeyAccess software by killing the process, torching its folder in the StartupItems,
+For example, remove the old KeyAccess software by killing the process, and removing its folder in the StartupItems,

 ### Delete all remnants of other programs, as needed